The ultimate hole-by-hole guide to Augusta National

 No. 5: Par 4, 495 Yards

-The green jackets were hard at work here since last the world convened on this side of Washington Road.
+The green jackets were hard at work here between the end of the 2018 Masters and the start of he 2019 edition.
 Already a long par 4, this one was bulked up by 40 yards, stretching out as the second-longest par 4 on the course.
 (No. 11 is the longest, at 505 yards.
 But at least that one goes downhill on the second shot.)
 The two bunkers up the left side on No. 5 place a premium on accuracy from the tee.

-Adam Scott's secret to No. 5
+Tiger Woods' secret to No. 5

-"The old fifth hole was [already] difficult.
-If you try to hit it into the wider part of the fairway with a 3-wood, you kind of have a blind second shot and maybe a 5-iron.
-That green was kind of designed to receive a long club, but the fairways haven't been running as much since 1947 or something.
-You have to really hit a golf shot to hold that green.
-You find guys in some interesting spots.
-I've visited the bushes over the back.
-It demands good golf shots."
+"It's just long.
+The bunkers are still deep.
+I think they are unplayable to get to the ball to the green.
+You have to be very lucky and get a situtation that you might be able to get to the front edge of the green, but you just need to stay out of those bunkers.
+But it is really long. "

 Changes to 'Magnolia'

-Note: Editor's note: This was originally published on April 4, 2019.
-All statistics have been updated to reflect action from the 2019 Masters Tournament, won by Tiger Woods.